This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It wasn’t that hot in Kalbarri town, so we kind of dismissed the lady in the Kalbarri visitor centre who warned us about the heat in the national park.
 Plus, we’d just come from Karijini, which was killer heat.

 We drove to a few other lookout points that were close to the car park.
 We kept the kids in the car and tag teamed, each running the short 400m track to the lookout to beat the flies.
 A quick look at the view and a sprint back to the car.

 Until the last one.
-It was Nature’s Window, the most famous and photographed spot in the park.
+It was Nature’s Window, the most famous and photographed spot in Kalbarri National Park.

 It was a paved path so we popped the girls on their scooters and sent them on the way.

 It wasn’t as hot being on the coast and having that cool breeze meant the flies weren’t as bad.
-AS bad.
 They were still gross, but the wind kept them away.

 The coastline was stunning.